legend80s/cdi-go/README.md

 ✔️ 🚀 Speed!
 Powered by Golang.

-✔️ 🚀 Speed!!
+✔️ 🚀 Speed!
 Histories will be stored in a db file (`~/cdi-db-shortcuts.json`) for search speed.

-✔️ 🚀 Speed!!! node_modules and other black hole directories wont be searched.
+✔️ 🚀 Speed! node_modules and other black hole directories wont be searched.

 <h2 align="center">Download</h2>